babeheim/go-firstmove/readme.md

 The `raw_data/` folder contains two files from which all calculations are derived:

-- `gogod_database.csv` - game information for the professional Go games used in this analysis, drawn from the Games of Go on Disk (GoGoD) database, 2009 edition.
+- `gogod_database.csv` - game information for the professional Go games used in this analysis, drawn from the [Games of Go on Disk](https://gogodonline.co.uk/) (GoGoD) database, 2009 edition.
+This database is commercially available for a small fee.

 - `players.csv` - a list biographical details of the professional Go players in our database, compiled from (Sensei's Library)[https://senseis.xmp.net/] in 2010-2011.